McHenry County Property Research Resources

 The Illinois State Archives has turned these tract books into a database, online HERE.
 You can choose to search in two ways: by legal description or by name of purchaser.
-To search by legal description, you need to know that you’re in the 3rd principal meridian, which Township by number, always north for McHenry County, which Range by number, always east for McHenry County, and section number 1 through 36.
+To search by legal description, you need to know that you’re in the 3rd principal meridian, which township by number, always north for McHenry County, which range by number, always east for McHenry County, and section number 1 through 36.
 After inputting all of that, you’ll get a list of names alphabetically of those who purchased land in that section, with the date of purchase, and the portion of that section purchased.
-You then pick one of those names and you’ll get the individual record for the purchase showing the number of acres purchased and the price per acre plus total price of that sale.
+Pick one of those names to get the individual record for the purchase showing the number of acres purchased and the price per acre plus total price of that sale.
 To search by name, which you probably don’t have but may verify when you do get back to the beginning, just enter the name (last name first, no comma, first name) with or without choosing McHenry County, and you’ll get a list of names and the section and portion of the section in which they purchased property.
 (To understand the portion of the section entry, you have to know to read legal descriptions backward.
 For instance, NWSE would mean he purchased the northwest corner of the southeast quarter section.
 You have to look at the map of Section 5, for instance, then find the southeast quarter of Section 5 and then the northwest corner of that southeast quarter).
 Then you can click on a specific name again for an individual record.

 Marengo – a) all issues of all titles on the microfilm owned by the Marengo-Union Library District up through 1923, b) all issues of all titles held in hard copy by the Society up through 1923.